 2. Right-click on references in the Solution Explorer and click Add references.
 Go to the folder where Revit is installed and add these references:

 RevitAPI.dll and RevitUI.dll are the main two libraries that allow you access to Revit extra functionalities.
 UIFramework and AdWindows are two extra libraries required for the video to reproduce in Tooltip.
 If you are not using tooltip videos these two are optional.
-Kudos to Jeremy for sharing this excellent tip about getting the video to play, otherwise I would probably gone crazy:
+Kudos to Jeremy for sharing this excellent tip about getting the video to play, otherwise I would probably go crazy:

 3. Rename the Class 1 to Main, this is the plugin’s entry point.
 Implement the IExternalApplication interface, which has two methods, OnStartup and OnShutdown: